No. The initial model is designed as a non-invasive proxy layer that routes into existing public liquidity rather than forcing a core AMM redesign.

 Public DeFi is transparent by design.
 Institutional trading is not.

-For larger traders, public execution creates a structural problem.
+For larger traders, public blockchain execution creates a structural problem.
 Balances, positions, and trade behavior become visible on-chain.
 That exposes alpha, invites copy-trading, and makes serious execution harder to protect.
-At the same time, anonymous privacy is not a viable path for regulated entities operating under AML and MiCA constraints.
-That leaves many DEXs stuck in the middle: public liquidity exists, but institutional flow still avoids it.
+A zero knowledge proof privacy layer can help reduce this exposure without moving liquidity away from public DEX infrastructure.

 Neti delivers a Shielded Trading Proxy that allows institutions to execute private trades through existing public DEX liquidity.
-The model is non-invasive: a proxy layer, frontend SDK, or API integrates with your current trading flow, while selective disclosure mechanisms preserve regulatory auditability.
+The model is non-invasive: a proxy layer, frontend SDK, or API integrates with your current trading flow, while zero knowledge proof generation and selective disclosure mechanisms preserve privacy and regulatory auditability.

 Who it's for